deancruz1/deancruz1.github.io/README.md

-# Portfolio-Website
+# deancruz1.github.io
 A website where my portfolio will be stored.
+For now, this repository will serve as a backup to where my website is currently being updated.
+Please go <a href="https://deancruzgg.github.io/">here</a> for the main website.

 Resources and links used: